V4641/InfoSec-Portfolio/README.md

 - Splunk Search Expert 101-103
   > As it is a core part of most SIEM operations and I aim for that field in particular
 - AWS CCP
-  > due to the importance and high usage of cloud enviroments, I deem a deeper understanding on an operational level benefitial
+  > due to the importance and high usage of cloud enviroments, I deem a deeper understanding on an operational level beneficial
 - TryHackMe SAL1
   > since it is a hands on SOC simulation certificate
 - CompTIA CySA